mtheadley/CryptoSecurityTalk/PITCHME.md

 <img src="./assets/tinfoil.jpeg" style="border: 0px; width:350px"/>

 ---
-# Here are some of the things that I doing...
+## Here are some of the things that I did...
 ---
 # Immediately
 ---